 What's closed (and open) on President's Day?

 As an official federal holiday, post offices and stock markets are closed - meaning many consumer and commercial banks will be closed, as well.
 Government agencies such as the DMV and US passport offices will also be closed.
-Around the nation, school children also have the day off as public schools traditionally observe the day as an official holiday.
+Around the nation, school children also have the day off as public schools traditionally observe President's Day as an official holiday.

 President's Day fun facts

 • Hear the story about George Washington's wooden choppers?
 It's a myth.
 Throughout his lifetime, the first president was variously fitted with false teeth made from ivory, gold, and even human teeth.

 • America's 10th president, James Tyler, had 15 children -- the most of any president.
 James Buchanan, the 15th US President, was the first unmarried man to be elected president while Ronald Reagen was the first to have been divorced.